 Mark Baumann, Attorney at Law PS, offers services to match most financial budgets or legal needs.
-It is usually best to have an initial meeting with Mark and determine what are your legal needs and budget, and then make choices about how you want to hire Mark’s office.
+It is usually best to have an initial meeting with Mr. Baumann and determine what are your legal needs and budget, and then make choices about how you want to hire his office.

 Litigation services are offered for cases in Port Angeles, Sequim, Forks, Joyce, Port Townsend, Port Hadlock, Port Ludlow, and in Clallam and Jefferson counties.
 Litigation support services (not direct in-court representation) are offered statewide in Washington State, particularly for high conflict cases.
 High conflict and attachment coaching (practical but not legal advice) are offered internationally.

 - Mediation, serving as a mediator in a family law case

 - Pre-litigation advice (highly recommended as early as possible to start your case the best way)

 - Consultation and advice only, no in-court representation

 - Unbundled legal services, representing for a portion of your case

 - Coaching only, no in-court services or legal advice provided

 - Expert testimony and support for cross-examination of attachment experts

 - Adult Attachment Interview, delivering, coding and follow up coaching